redpesk-core/afb-cmake-modules/docs/dev_guide/configuring-cmake.md

 - **DATA**: Resources used by your application.
   This target has to build its directory and puts its files in the **${CMAKE_CURRENT_BINARY_DIR}/${TARGET_NAME}**.
-- **EXECUTABLE**: The entry point of your application executed by the AGL Application Framework.
+- **EXECUTABLE**: The entry point of your application executed by the Application Framework.
 - **LIBRARY**: An external third-party library bundled with the binding.
   The library is bundled in this manner because the platform does not